paulbarmstrong/aerial-warfare/README.md

 To use this game-mode you will have to place the cti-airborne folder into *Documents/Arma 3 - Other Profiles/[Username]/MPMissions*.
 However, I would recommend waiting until I finish the project and submit it to the steam workshop.

-If you just want to take a look at the code feel free to look at initPlayerLocal.sqf, initServer.sqf, and all of the functions in the Server and Client folders.
+If you just want to take a look at the code feel free.

 ## Why